linpengcheng/PurefunctionPipelineDataflow/README.md

   - Mathematical support

+    ```
+    In any particular theory, only that part which contains mathematics constitutes true science.
+        ---- Kant
+    ```
     Lack of mathematical support, in any discipline, the part that has mathematical support can be called science.

   - Common sense in scientific research: repeatability and verifiability